krypciak/crosscode-plymouth/README.md

 - Done!

-- If you want, you can preview the theme (works only on X11, doesn't work through xwayland):
+- If you want, you can preview the theme (works only on X11; does not work through XWayland):
 ```
 sudo bash ./preview.sh
 ```

 ## Screenshots